 A bridal shower is a delightful and joyous occasion to honor and celebrate the soon-to-be bride.
 But what exactly happens at a bridal shower, and what can you expect as a guest or a host?

-What you do at the bridal party depends on the preference of the hostess and the bride.
+What you do at the bridal party depends on the preferences of the hostess and the bride.
 However, all bridal showers share some common activities:

 As with most celebratory events, the host welcomes the guests and invites them to enjoy refreshments.
 During the initial hour of an event, it is customary to offer delectable appetizers and refreshing beverages to tantalize attendees’ taste buds.
 Afterward, guests are usually requested to find their assigned seating.